solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 voting and staking programs.
 Incentives for staking is covered in [staking rewards](staking-rewards.md).

-The current architecture requires an active vote for each delegated stake from the validator, and therefore does not scale to allow for replicator clients automatically delegate their rewards.
+The current architecture requires a vote for each delegated stake from the validator, and therefore does not scale to allow for replicator clients automatically delegate their rewards.

 The design proposes a new set of programs for voting and stake delegation, The proposed programs allow many stakes to passively earn rewards with a single validator vote without permission from the validator.